Jonathan-GC/Drone_Para_Canierias/README.md

 # Drone_Para_Canierias
 This Robot allows to find fails in junk pipes.

+this design is create in solidworks 2020